Coder-JK/Coder-JK/README.md

 - 🔭 I’m currently pursusing Computer Engineering.
 - 🌱 I’m currently learning Dart.
-- 👯 I’m looking to collaborate on projects related to Web Development.
+- :two_men_holding_hands: I’m looking to collaborate on projects related to Web Development.
-- ⚡ Fun fact: Along with technical Knowlede i have huge interest in politics.
+- ⚡ Fun fact: Along with Technical Knowledege I have huge interest in politics.
+- :hand: How can I help You ?
+I can help you in all kinds of projects and also in managemnt of the project with the high organisational skills which I have.

 ### Connect with me on: